kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(c\) The requirements of this section do not apply to—

-\(1\) New aircraft imported under the provisions of §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.183   Issue of standard airworthiness certificates for normal, utility, acrobatic, commuter, and transport category aircraft; manned free balloons; and special classes of aircraft.|§21.183]](c), 21.184(b), or 21.185(c); and
+\(1\) New aircraft imported under the provisions of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.183   Issue of standard airworthiness certificates for normal, utility, acrobatic, commuter, and transport category aircraft; manned free balloons; and special classes of aircraft.|§§21.183]](c), 21.184(b), or 21.185(c); and

 \(2\) New aircraft engines or propellers imported under the provisions of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.500   Acceptance of aircraft engines and propellers.|§21.500]].